Skip to main contentDermUnbound

 Every component of the Docker Framework is designed to operate without any external network connection.
 Once the containers are downloaded, the system functions entirely offline.

 No telemetry.
 No usage tracking.
 No model phone-home.
 No cloud API calls.
 Patient images, clinical notes, and diagnostic outputs never leave your machine.
-The framework includes built-in verification tools to audit network activity and confirm zero external communication.
+The planned framework will include network audit tools to verify zero external communication.